 Reports state that a stunningly 75% of shopping carts are abandoned without further explanation.
 What makes a customer leave an online store after filling a shopping cart?
 In this article, we will discuss the most common reasons why customers leave without completing a purchase and how to improve their experience to close more sales.

-No Free Shipping
+1. Fast Free Shipping

 9 out of 10 customers say that free shipping is their number one concern when purchasing online.
 That means that 90% of the people visiting your page will leave their shopping carts if shipping costs are too expensive.